- Tune the maximum number of JRuby instances

 The default used in PE is the number of CPUs - 1, expressed as

 $::processorcount - 1.
 One instance is the minimum value and four instances is the maximum value.
 Four JRuby instances work for most environments.
-However, if you're running a large number of nodes, you might need to increase the number of instances up to

 Increasing the JRuby instances increases the amount of RAM used by

 pe-puppetserver.
 When you increase JRuby instances, increase the heap size.
 We conservatively estimate that a JRuby process uses 512MB of RAM.

 - To change the number of instances using Hiera, add the following to your default

 .yamlfile and set the desired number of instances:

 - Compile and view overrides.

 ruby_load_path setting determines where Puppet Server finds components such as Puppet and Facter.